-The optical impairments listed in Table 1 and Table 2 are all capable of causing severe degradation of an optical signal to the point of failure of the receiver to be able to detect the data with a reasonable error ratio.
-For any of the impairments, it is possible to plot a curve of penalty versus occurrence rate (the probability of occurrence per time).
-An example curve in the case of attenuation might take the form of the curve in Figure I.1.
+The optical impairments listed in Table 1 are all capable of causing severe degradation of an optical signal to the point of failure of the receiver to be able to detect the data with a reasonable error ratio.
+For any of the impairments, it is possible to plot a curve of penalty versus occurrence rate (the probability of occurrence per unit time).
+An example curve in the case of attenuation might take the form of the curve below